jadecobra/python_tdd_exercises/source/truth_table_12_project.rst

 Truth Table: Project
 ====================

-I will continue to step through learning conditional statements in python using Test Driven Development with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+This chapter covers the projection Binary Operations from the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_ using tests

 Project First